40 Mentoring Program Benefits You Won’t Want to Miss

 A larger network

 Mentoring is like having a personal connection specialist by your side, helping you grow your professional network.
 Your mentor likely has a wealth of established relationships and connections in their field, which they’re more than happy to share with you.
-They have the ability to introduce you to other professionals and experts in your field, and open doors for you to attend networking events and connect with potential employers, collaborators, and business partners.
+They can introduce you to other professionals and experts in your field, and open doors for you to attend networking events and connect with potential employers, collaborators, and business partners.

 A more valuable network